Skip to content

-Neurodiverge
+Neurodiverge App

-Autism pillar · 10-minute read · Updated 15 May 2026
+Autism pillar · 12-minute read · Updated 15 May 2026

 Autism Overstimulation

 Autism overstimulation is the state when sensory or social input exceeds the autistic nervous system’s processing capacity.
 The system gets flooded — too many channels firing simultaneously, processing can’t keep up, and distress rises toward meltdown or shutdown if the load isn’t reduced.
 It’s not the same as generic overwhelm — overstimulation is body-first, neurology-driven, and responds to sensory reduction rather than cognitive processing.
-This guide covers what overstimulation is, the warning signs, in-the-moment recovery, and prevention through sensory and demand management.
+The threshold and triggers vary, but the underlying mechanism is consistent across autistic adults.

 1. What overstimulation actually is